Guillermo Molins: Second return to Malmö FF

 On 25 July 2018, Molins signed a three-year contract with his former club Malmö FF, keeping him until 2021.

 However, he never featured for the club's league matches for the rest of the 2018 season, due to his fitness concern and was left out of the squad both the league and European competitions despite his determination to return to full fitness.
-It wasn't until on 22 November 2018 when Molins made his only appearance of the season against Lunds in the Svenska Cupen and scored Malmö FF's second goal of the game, in a 2–0 win.
+It wasn't until on 22 November 2018 when Molins made his only appearance of the season against Lund in the Svenska Cupen and scored Malmö FF's second goal of the game, in a 2–0 win.